Expectation was 'pretty chill' but reality 'got even better day by day' – New Australian champion Mackenzie Coupland close to podium at Cadel Evans Great Ocean Road Race

 In a hard-fought race contested by every single Women's WorldTour team for the first time in its history, Coupland and teammate Ella Wyllie had been the only duo of riders from one squad in a lead group of five.

-While that move was ultimately reeled back in, Coupland still had enough left to hit the line in fourth, a strong result that netted Liv-AlUla-Jayco its best result at its home one-day tour since Amanda Spratt, then a rider in the Australian squad, stood on the final step in 2020.
+While that move was ultimately reeled back in, Coupland still had enough left to hit the line in fourth as well as taking the best young rider prize, a strong result that netted Liv-AlUla-Jayco its best result at its home one-day tour since Amanda Spratt, then a rider in the Australian squad, stood on the final step in 2020.

 Not bad at all considering the rider who finished fourth was only riding her second WorldTour event and that this was the first opportunity for the Western Australian, who claimed the national title solo, to try her hand at a sprint at this level.